 Lee first managed education programs at the New Jersey Symphony Orchestra, making books in her spare time.
 She later worked for the New York Foundation of the Arts, where she helped designate grants to artists.
 She learned not only the many art mediums available, but all the ways she could make money for artwork.

-Afterwards, Lee was ready to go to Columbia College in Chicago for a Master of Fine Arts.
+Afterwards, Lee was ready to go to Columbia College for her MFA.

 Travels and hanji